nestybox/sysbox/docs/developers-guide/build.md

 ## Starting Sysbox

+In the packaged version, Sysbox installs systemd units, such that systemd starts Sysbox.

-Once Sysbox is installed, you start it with:
+When building from source, this is not supported yet.
+Therefore, you must start it manually using a script:

 ```
 $ sudo ./scr/sysbox